Kellenkjames/RB109/local_variable_scope/example_2.md

 # Written Response:

-On line 4, the local variable `a` is initialized and assigned to the integer `4`.

-The `do...end` alongside the `loop` method invocation on lines 6-11 defines a block and introduces a new scope.
-On line 7 `a` is re-assigned to the integer `5`.
-On line 8, `b` is initialized and assigned to the integer `3`.
-The method returns `nil`.
+The local variable `a` is assigned to the Integer `4` on line 4.
+The `do...end` alongside the `loop` method invocation on lines 6-11 defines a block, within which `a` is reassigned to the Integer `5` on line 7.
+The local variable `b` is assigned to the Integer `3` on line 8.
+The `loop` method returns `nil`.

-On line 13, we invoke the `puts` method and pass in `a` as an argument.
-Since `a` was re-assigned to the integer `5` on line 7; this is the output.
-The method returns `nil`.
+The `puts` method is called on line 13 with the variable `a` passed to it as an argument; since `a` is now assigned to `5`; this is what is output.
+The `puts` method returns `nil`.

-On line 14, we invoke the `puts` method and pass in `b` as an argument.
-Since `b` was initialized from inside the block, this is the output: `undefined local variable or method 'b' for main:Object`.
-This means `b` is not accessible from outside of the block since it was initialized from inside the block.
+When calling the `puts` method on line 14, the following error is output: `undefined local variable or method 'b' for main:Object`; since we initialized the variable `b` inside the block that was passed to `loop`; the variable `b` is not accessible from outside the block.

-This problem demonstrates variable local scoping rules.
+This example demonstrates local variable scoping rules in Ruby; when a block is passed to a `loop` method; it introduce a new scope.
 From inside the block, you can access variables that were initialized outside of the block.
-However, from outside of the block, you can't access any variables that were initialized inside the block.
+However, from outside the bock, you can't access any variables that were initialized inside the block.